Relintai/pandemonium_engine_docs/usage/math/vector_math.md

     c.z = (a.x * b.y) - (a.y * b.x)
 ```

-With Godot, you can use the built-in method:
+With Pandemonium, you can use the built-in method:

 gdscript GDScript